-Many assume that Cozumel “must be a ghost town” when the cruise ships leave port each evening.
-They ask, is there anything to do in Cozumel at night?
+Cozumel nightlife is fun and lively, though a bit more chill than in Cancun or Playa.
+Many, though, still assume that Cozumel “must be a ghost town” when the cruise ships leave port each evening.
+They ask, does Cozumel nightlife have any…life?

-The daily sunsets in Cozumel are spectacular, and that’s just the beginning.
+The daily sunsets in Cozumel alone are spectacular, and that’s just the beginning.

 There are loads of fun things to do at night on Cozumel Island, so let’s take a look at just some of what you can get out and do once the sun goes down.